braunbearded/home/scripts/README.md

 |backlight.sh  |set monitor brightness|light, bc, dunst, Papirus-Dark|
 |bat-warning.sh|notification on low battery|bc, dunst, Papirus-Dark|

-## Icons
+# Icons
-If you want to change the icons, check the resources below:
+Many of these script uses notfications with icons.
+If you don't like my icon set or just want to change them feel free to do so.
+The resources below can give you some ideas for icons to try.
 - [Gnome naming spec](https://developer.gnome.org/icon-naming-spec/)
 - [Freedesktop naming spec](https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html)